 President Mobutu Sese Seko of Zaire and other senior Government officials and military commanders watched a big military parade at Kokolo Camp, near Kinshasa, last Monday (18 November).

-President Mobutu Sese Seko of Zaire and other senior Government officials and military commanders watched a big military parade at Kokolo Camp, near Kinshasa, last Monday (18 November).
+Background: President Mobutu Sese Seko of Zaire and other senior Government officials and military commanders watched a big military parade at Kokolo Camp, near Kinshasa, last Monday (18 November).
 The parade was held to mark the fourteenth anniversary of the founding of Zaire's armed forces.

 President Mobutu reviewed the parade with Lieutenant General Bumba Moaso Djogi, a senior officer of the Zaire Armed Froces who made a speech to commemorate Armed Froces Day.
 In his speech, General Bumba listed the achievements made by Zaire under President Mobutu's leadership.
 He pointed out that Zaire's armed forces were among the most powerful in Africa.

 SYNOPSIS: In Zaire, a big miliary parade was held at Kokolo Camp near Kinshasa on Monday to mark the fourteenth anniversary of the founding of Zaire's Armed Forces.
 The parade was reviewed by fort-three-year-old President Mobutu Sese Seko.

 President Mobutu is one of the leading statesmen of African and the Third World and is playing an increasingly active role in African affairs with Zaire bordering on nine other states.
 Last August, President Mobutu decreed that the official ideology of Zaire should be "Mobutuism".